 What if your character isn’t likable?
 How can you keep your readers engaged?
 Meghan Rogers gives tips on how to write about a character you wouldn’t want to invite to dinner.

 Kristen Kieffer created an entire workbook to help you develop characters who will make an impression.
-It costs, but she uses “pay-as-you-go,” so the price is anywhere from $1-$9 (or more if you can).
+It costs, but the price is low for the value it provides.

 And as a bonus, K.M.
 Weiland provides this extensive (as usual) list of common writing mistakes.
 Don’t get lost in this, but use it as a guide to improve your writing!

-I’d love to hear about your NaNoWriMo project!
+I’d love to hear about what you plan to write for your NaNoWriMo project!
 Tell me about it in the comments!